flyyee/homelyinstaller/README.md

 ## Manual compilation

 *This set-up is only recommended for advanced users.*

+The installer only uses non-experimental standard library features and does not have any external dependencies.
+Compilation should work under most C++ standards.

 1. Clone the repository.
 2. Open the solution file with Visual Studio.